MarcoFormante/EcfGarage/README.md

 In your browser search for localhost/phpmyadmin , go to SQL and write : CREATE DATABASE garage ,and execute it

-then go to "import" and import the file "garage.sql" inside the app folder;
+then click to "import" and import the file "garage.sql" (it's inside the "app" folder);

 and last command line in terminal (normally) : npm start

-Try to logIn with this credentials in "Area Reservè" :
+Try to logIn with this credentials in "Espace Reservé" :

 testadmin@gmail.com
 Testadmin23

-try to create new cars or modify them. there are not images in upload folder related with path images in car_images table
+try to create new cars or modify them. there are not images in images/uploads folder related with path images in car_images table

 need some help?